rahulkj/rahulkj.github.io/_posts/2019-02-22-certificates-order.markdown

+---
+layout: post
-Certificates and their order of deployment
+title:  "Certificates and their order of deployment"
+date:   2019-02-22 18:40:00 -0600
+categories: bosh ips cloudfoundry
 ---

 One common question that developers ask, "What is the sequence of specifying certificates, when using nginx?" and "Does the order really matter?"